Stjepan Hauser

-Stjepan Hauser (/hr/; born 15 June 1986), known professionally as HAUSER, is a Croatian cellist, and he also sings in concert.
+Stjepan Hauser (/hr/; born 15 June 1986), known professionally as HAUSER, is a Croatian cellist.
 He was a member of 2CELLOS, along with his friend Luka Šulić, and continues to perform solo.

 Early life and musical training

 Hauser was born in Pula, Croatia, into a musical family, where he began his musical education.
 His mother plays percussion.
 His sister is a journalist in Pula.

 Hauser finished secondary school in Rijeka.
 He studied in Zagreb but moved to the United Kingdom where he studied under Natalia Pavlutskaya at Trinity College of Music (now Trinity Laban) London and completed his postgraduate studies with Ralph Kirshbaum as a Dorothy Stone Scholar at Royal Northern College of Music in Manchester.
 He also studied with Bernard Greenhouse in the USA.